Cheltenham New Year's Day Handicap Chase Preview, Tips, Runners & Trends

 How competitive is the Cheltenham New Year's Day Handicap Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2024 when the race had an over-round of 109%.
 The race in 2023 was a race that was most in the bookie's favour with an over-round of 131%, whilst on average over the last 20 renewals of the Cheltenham New Year's Day Handicap Chase, the over-round has been 119%, which means the bookie expects to pay out £100 for every £119 which is bet.

-Below you will find the 2026 Cheltenham New Year's Day Handicap Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Cheltenham New Year's Day Handicap Chase Trend Analysis.
+Below you will find the 2026 Cheltenham New Year's Day Handicap Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Cheltenham New Year's Day Handicap Chase Trend Analysis.

-These are the top three quickest-run Cheltenham New Year's Day Handicap Chase over the last 20 renewals:
+These are the top three quickest-run Cheltenham New Year's Day Handicap Chase races over the last 20 renewals:

 1. Aso (5:10.60) in 2019